Skip to content

 The detailed supporting report can be found here

-I recommend that the 35 respondents who objected to the proposed catapult PSPO attend the meeting in order to provide detailed explanations about their concerns!
+NOTE: Predictably – none of the 35 respondents who objected to the proposed catapult PSPO attended the meeting in order to provide detailed explanations about their concerns!

 Recent Posts